 Here are some ideas for plumbing companies looking to create a niche in some of the following services:

-As your website moves to the secondary pages, which might include pages for services, blogs, frequently asked questions you can incorporate those key words into the pages.
+As your website moves to the secondary pages, which might include pages for services, blogs, frequently asked questions you can incorporate those keywords into the pages.
 The higher up the importance of certain keywords are, the higher up the hierarchal scale those pages should appear.

 With the aforementioned secondary pages, you’ll want to ensure they are linked correctly throughout the website.
 For instance, if your website’s homepage is highlighting three main services, make sure to include links to those services.
 Alternately, if your plumbing company services multiple locations, you can add links to those secondary pages highlighting the different areas you service.
 As you would with pages, it’s also a good idea to incorporate linking within your blog posts as well.
 There are many interlinking opportunities for each of your blog post articles and you’ll want to make sure to give yourself enough interlinking for maximizing your searchability.
 Word of caution though – do not flood your blog posts with too many links as Google will now penalize you for doing so.

 To ensure a high ranking for the keywords you’ve selected above, there are a series of steps to follow to make sure each page and blog post are SEO-ready.
 Follow these steps and your website will be optimized correctly and Google will rank you higher for obliging to their policies.

-1. Page URL Structure
+- Page URL Structure

 When creating new pages or blog posts for your website, make sure to incorporate those keywords you’ve collected into your website URL.
 For instance, instead of creating an about page that would read out as, say www.yourwebsite.com/about, you can create your URL as www.yourwebsite.com/about-your-local-plumber/.
 As good practice, you should create your different website pages and posts using hyphens to connect the different phrase words.

-2. Optimizing Title Tags
+- Optimizing Title Tags

 As the strongest factors to your search engine rankings, the title tag is the first thing your visitors see when the search results are presented.
 Your title tag should be less than 65 characters in length and should have your keyword or phrase in every page or post.
 A sample title tag on an SEO friendly service page might look like this: Clog Removal / Plumber Business Name

-3. Meta Description Optimization
+- Meta Description Optimization

 When you reach the results page after searching for a keyword or phrase, it will showcase the title tag of the page and a brief description.
 This is called a Meta Description and should be no more than 156 characters and should include the key phrase, a short description and a call to action for the user.
 An example of a meta description might look like this: Name of Business is your best option for clog removal.
 Contact us for the best service in town!

-4. H1 Heading
+- H1 Heading

 As a good rule of thumb, the H1 tag (incorporating in the HTML of your website) is the title of the page and should be the first thing that appears on the top of every page or post.
 The URL, title and H1 heading are usually the same in all cases.

 When it comes to the content of each page, it’s important to remember a few factors.
 The body of each page or post should be at least 400 words, should incorporate your keyword in the first paragraph and throughout the page intermittently.
 Don’t flood the page with the keywords however, as Google has come down hard on websites that stuff pages with keywords in an attempt to get a higher ranking.
 Every page should have a call to action, or a form so users can internalize your content and decide what their next steps should be.
 A good website page or post will have relevant calls to the action corresponding to the content on the page.
 For example, if your content on a certain page is talking about clog removal, a good call to action could be “Are you have a problem with a clog removal?
 Fill out this form and a technician will be back within 24 hours”.
 It would be followed by a form for users to fill out explaining their issues.